michaelmcandrew/civicrm-buildkit-docker/README.md

 Contributions to this repository are very welcome.
 Feel free to submit a pull request for minor improvements.
 For larger changes, please create an issue first.

+## See also

+* [Publishing Dockerfiles](publish/README.md) for details on how to update the image published on https://hub.docker.com.

 ## License

 This extension is licensed under [AGPL-3.0](LICENSE.txt).